ljdursi/dursi-blog/_posts/2017-05-28-julia-vs-chapel.md

 potential and room to grow; we'll talk about future prospects of the two languages at the end.

+**Update**: I've updated the timings - I hadn't been using `@inbounds` in the Julia code, and I had misconfigured my Chapel install so that the compiles weren't optimized; this makes a huge difference on the 2d advection problem.
+All timings now are on an AWS c4.8x instance.

 * TOC
 {:toc}